semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/scripts/README.md

     val: timebank-val.jsonlines
 ```

-The YAML file tells UIE what entity-classes are in the dataset, where the dataset is located, how to name the output files, as well as what dataset-specific conversion class to use during the conversion process.
+The YAML file tells UIE what entity classes are in the dataset, where the dataset is located, how to name the output files, and what dataset-specific conversion class to use during the conversion process.
-In this case the class is called "TIMEBANK".
+In this case, the class is called "TIMEBANK".
 This class is defined in the file ``./uie-conversion-scripts/universal_ie/task_format/timebank.py``, which is loaded before the conversion process starts.

 The UIE converter requires the directory with the configuration files and the output directory: